Batch Norm vs Vanishing Gradients

 Prerequisites

-Everything numeric on these pages comes from one deterministic run of a single script, experiments/experiment.py (fixed seed 0).
-Its full output is captured in captures/results.log, and numbers are cited to that file by line as we go.
+Everything numeric on these pages comes from one deterministic run of a single script, experiment.py (fixed seed 0).
+The full listing, ready to copy, is on the Source page.
+Its output is captured in captures/results.log, and every number is cited back to the pass of the script that produced it, by log line, as we go.
 The exact environment is recorded in the reproducing section of Module 5.

 Start with Module 0: The two functions everything hinges on.